 Early bird opening

-This year, from Monday 17 September to Sunday 4 November, we will be opening early at 9.30am so you can see the autumn colour in the early morning when the lake reflections are at their best.
-The gift shop and tea-room will also be opening early.
+From Monday 23 September to Sunday 10 November, we will be opening at 9.30am so you can see the autumn colour in the early morning when the lake reflections are at their best.
+The gift shops and tea-room will also be opening early.
 Usual opening time is 10am.
 As with other times of day early bird entry will need to be booked in advance.
 Every Friday we release new tickets for the following week.
 Book your Sheffield Park tickets here.

 Where can I park?

 What about public transport?

 Alternatively, you can visit us by steam train using the Bluebell Railway link from East Grinstead, Kingscote or Horsted Keynes.
-The Sheffield Park station is approximately 0.75 miles from the garden, reached via a pleasant walk across the parkland.
+The Sheffield Park station is approximately 0.75 miles from the garden, reached via a walk across the parkland.
 Suitable off-road footwear is advised.

 Please do check train and bus times with the relevant company before travelling.

 Our Coach House tea-room is now re-open, serving a selection of cakes, sandwiches and a limited hot food menu of soup and one pots.
 You will find the Coach House located a short walk to the west of the main entrance - just follow the signposted path.
 You can leave the garden to use the tea-room throughout the day.

 Our opening times from 28 September are 9.30am - 5pm with last orders at 4.45pm.